rayherna18/nba-analytics/README.md

 - nba_teamdata will have scripts found in 'team scripts'
 - nba_playerdata will have scripts found in 'player scripts' and 'static 'scripts'
 - nba_staticdata will have scripts found in 'static scripts'.
 - Each directory will have a Dockerfile.
+Remember to set all sensitive information (api key, host url, server credentials etc) in the Dockerfile.
 The players Dockerfile looks like
 ```
 # Use official Python runtime as a parent image
 FROM python:3.8-slim